Connecting to Salesforce Express Connect

 Rate Limit – This is the speed of your connection in Mbps.
 The rate limit can be any value between 1Mb and 5GB.

 Preferred A-End VLAN – Optionally, specify a VLAN ID for this connection.
-This must be a unique VLAN ID on this port and can range from 2 to 4093.
+This must be a unique VLAN ID on this Port and can range from 2 to 4093.
+If you specify a VLAN ID that is already in use, the system displays the next available VLAN number.
+The VLAN ID must be unique to proceed with the order.
 If you don’t specify a value, Megaport will assign one.

-You can click to Untag this VXC to remove the VLAN tagging for this connection.
-The untagged option limits you to only one VXC deployed on this port.
+You can click Untag to remove the VLAN tagging for this connection.
+The untagged option limits you to only one VXC deployed on this Port.

 Provide the connection details for the Salesforce service.
 Provide these values: